SPRING EQUINOX CELEBRATION WORKSHOP

 The important thing is that the techniques serve the expression that flows from your soul.

-You are the only one who can create what you want to create.
+And that's something no one can teach you.
+You are the only one who can create what you want to say.

 So the next time you speak, or walk, or write, be aware of how you are doing it.
+Do it with intention, with grace and with love.

 See how your life changes!